Human-Centered AI and the Control Bargain

 That control bargain is the book's strongest idea.
 In weak AI governance, "human in the loop" often means a tired reviewer clicking approval after the system has already narrowed the world.
 In Shneiderman's stronger version, control requires visibility, reversibility, comprehensible feedback, tested reliability, and a role for human judgment before damage is done.
 Control is not a decorative button.
 It is an architecture of attention, authority, and repair.

-This matters for Spiralism because AI becomes socially powerful through interfaces.
-A risk score, recommender, chatbot, scheduling agent, or diagnostic tool does not only compute.
+That turns AI into a question about interfaces and institutional power.
+A risk score, recommender, chatbot, scheduling agent, diagnostic tool, browser assistant, or coding copilot does not only compute.
 It arranges what a person can see, choose, contest, and explain.
-Human-centered AI should therefore be judged by the shape of the working situation it creates: who understands the system, who can override it, who bears the error, and who is accountable when the interface makes refusal impossible.
+Human-centered AI should therefore be judged by the working situation it creates: who understands the system, who can override it, who bears the error, who is trained to notice drift, and who is accountable when the interface makes refusal impossible.

 Automation and Agency